Khulon/MrMeet/README.md

 - [ ] As a person who wants to organise an event with friends, family and even colleagues, I want to be able to know which days would be best for everyone.

 #### Admin
-- [ ] As an admin who manages the telegram bot adn web app, I want to be able to add, update and delete any features to improve and update for better user experience.
+- [ ] As an admin who manages the telegram bot and web app, I want to be able to add, update and delete any features to improve and update for better user experience.

 ### Project Scope